NewForce-at-Mountwest/welcome-to-nashville-second-breakfast/README.md

+V. 0.1.2.0 Alpha Release
+Nashville Itinerary Planner

+To download and use: Visit https://github.com/NewForce-at-Mountwest/welcome-to-nashville-second-breakfast.
+Use the git fork button and copy the link into a new directory in git bash.
+Change directories down into source with the "cd" command, then "cd" into lib and run "npm install" in the lib directory to install necessary dependencies.
+If using grunt, website may be launched in the lib folder by typing "grunt" in git bash.
+This will open a Google Chrome tab with the user interface.

+Instructions for the user: User enters the application at a home search screen, then enters search criteria for the event they would like to attend in the appropriate search bar (meet ups, concerts, restaurants, or parks).
+User clicks the corresponding search button to return four results that fit their criteria.
+If the "save" button is clicked, the appropriate search result will be saved to the itinerary section.
+Once another search is initiated, the search results section will refresh with the new information.
+User may select one event per category to add to their itinerary for a total of four events.
+If user attempts to add a second event in the same category, the first will be overwritten.
+Saved events may be removed from the itinerary with the "remove" button.

+When searching for parks, user must specify the type of park and use proper capitalization.
+I.E. "Dog Park" or "Baseball Field".
+Restaurants and meet ups may be searched by key word, and concerts may be searched by genre or artist.

 # Welcome to Nashville: Build an itinerary for a day trip to Music City

 The Nashville Convention & Visitors Corp has contracted you to build a dashboard for tourists.
 Approximately 15.2 million people visit Nashville every year.
 NCVC wants an itinerary builder that lets tourists search for things to do during their stay.